We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- What issues do you want to address?
+- What symptoms do you want to address?
 These can be specific or vague.

 - Are there any specific traits you’d like in a therapist?
 For example, are you more comfortable with someone who shares your gender?

 - How much can you realistically afford to spend per session?
-Do you want someone who offers sliding-scale prices or payment plans?
+Do you want to work with someone who offers sliding-scale prices or payment plans?

 - Where will therapy fit into your schedule?
 Do you need a therapist who can see you on a specific day of the week?
 Or someone who has nighttime sessions?